 'To save a dying succulent, you can correct the watering and move them to a spot that gets 3-4 hours of direct sunlight.
 If you live in a warm climate, keep them in a room where you use air conditioning,' Richa says.
 'After moving my succulents from my living room (which can get quite hot during summer) to my home office (where I frequently use air-conditioning), the plants [were] much better.'

-Overwatering is one of the most common reasons why your plant may be dying.
+Overwatering is one of the most common reasons why your plant may not look happy, such as your succulent turning yellow.
 This is especially the case in cooler months when the problem is less likely to be overheating – so if you're wondering how to care for succulents in winter, it's important to take note.

 In spring and summer, your succulents will grow the most, so they need more water in these seasons.
 However, they are dormant in winter and will only need water every couple of weeks.